Early Life and Education of Betty White: A Complete Timeline

 In 1939, Betty White graduated from Beverly Hills High School.

-After the U.S. entered World War II in 1941, Betty White volunteered for the American Women's Voluntary Services, contributing to military support efforts in Hollywood.
+In 1941, after the U.S. entered World War II, Betty White volunteered for the American Women's Voluntary Services, contributing to the war effort by driving a PX truck and participating in events for troops.

 1945: Marriage to Dick Barker

-In 1945, Betty White married Air Force P-38 pilot Dick Barker, whom she met while volunteering with the American Women's Voluntary Services.
-After the war, they moved to Belle Center, Ohio.
+In 1945, Betty White married Air Force P-38 pilot Dick Barker after meeting while volunteering with the American Women's Voluntary Services.
+They moved to Belle Center, Ohio.

 1947: Marriage to Lane Allen